Founded on January 12, 2012, Volant is the flagship group among the sister-societies under Elysian.

-Volant does work to find that balance of friendliness and rigorous thinking in the discussion forums.
-It’s easy to accomplish when everyone or most people agree on something, but when there are strong opinions that clash this balance can be challenged.
-Much of the frustration can be avoided, though, if newcomers realize that in Volant you aren’t necessarily going to find like-mindedness.
+Volant works to find that balance of friendliness and rigorous thinking in the discussion forum.
+It’s easy to accomplish when people agree on something, but when there are strong opinions that clash, this balance gets tested.
+Members can avoid frustrations if newcomers realize that in Volant, you aren’t necessarily going to find like-mindedness.
 You’ll likely see a broader range of views than you would elsewhere.
 Instead of feeling frustrated by that, revel in it.

 Admissions and Membership

-If you’re applying, it is probably because a Volanteer invited you to join.
+If you’re applying to join Volant, it is probably because a Volanteer invited you to do so.
 They likely asked you because you come across as both brainy and civil.
 If you are brainy in the IQ sense and polite, and will actually participate in our discussions and/or meetings, we’d be delighted to have you.
 But if you are not all three of these things, you may want to consider joining another high IQ club.

 Tests we accept